How to Become an Interior Designer in Vermont

 A great way to improve your skillset and maximize your opportunities as an interior designer is to complete an internship or apprenticeship program.
 Additionally, you may decide to return to school to pursue a higher degree.
 Earning national certification is also an excellent addition to your resume.
 Pursuing any of these options will help you stand out amongst the competition and exemplify your passion and dedication to the craft.

 Completing a degree program will help fast-track your career.
 You may also decide to earn a degree in architecture, which is the closest alternative to a degree in interior design.
+Below are two interior design colleges to choose from.

 - Penn Foster College offers an associate’s degree program in interior design, which can be completed entirely online in just two years.
 Tuition is currently about $79 per credit hour, and the program requires completion of 67 credit hours.
 Penn Foster also runs frequent specials offering discounts on the cost of tuition.